percivalho/Note-Taker-Server/README.md

 ![Notes after delete](examples/Dafter.png)

 Besides those CRUD features, the app has more to give:
-1.  it will map to 404.html when no route can be found
+1.  it will map to 404.html when no route can be found.
 2.  implementing cLog function so that on there is time display when logging to console.
 3.  middleware to log all the GET/POST/PUT/DELETE operations.